cramsay/conifer/README.md

 # Conifer

-A playground for parallel and multiplierless FIR filters with Clash.
+> A playground for parallel and multiplierless FIR filters with Clash.

 This work, presented first at the [2021 Asilomar conference](https://asilomarsscconf.org/), uses Clash to compose two interesting filter techniques --- the Fast FIR Algorithm (FFA) for smaller parallel structures, and a set of different Multiple Constant Multplication (MCM) blocks for the subfilter arithmetic.
+This is presented as a solution for front-end digital filtering in RFSoC devices, but is actually quite widely applicible.

 Both of these techniques are well studied in the literature but very rarely implemented.
 We argue that this is only an undiscovered perl because of our (unfortunately uncommon) choice of language and tooling.
-Traditionally, designers would use __ad-hoc circuit generators__ written in a software language.
-These are used essentially as a black-box and prove difficult to test, and even more painful to compose.
+Traditionally, designers would use _ad-hoc circuit generators_ written in a software language.
+These are used essentially as a black-box, prove difficult to test, and are even more painful to compose.
 Clash gives us the tools we need to describe and compose these algorithms (with quite a lot of compile-time complexity) in a native hardware description language.